abraao/GuaranaCodeAndroidLibs/README.markdown

 Follow the instructions this project can be added to the build path of another Eclipse project.

 First configure this project correctly if hasn't already been configured:
-1. Add this project as a Java project in Eclipse.
+1. Add this project as an Android project in Eclipse.
-2. Right-click on this project, then go to "Properties".
+2. Right click on the project, select "Properties".
-3. In the Properties screen, select libraries.
+3. In the left side, click on "Android".
-4. The only library that should be there is the android.jar corresponding to the API level you want to support. e.g. \android-sdk-windows\platforms\android-7\android.jar
-5. You can add this jar by clicking on "Add External JARs".

-Next, add this project to the build path of another Eclipse project:
+4. Under the "Library" section on the bottom right, mark "Is Library" and click on "Ok".

+Next, use this project in an Android project within Eclipse:
 1. Right click on that project, then go to "Properties".
+2. Right click on the project, select "Properties".
-2. Select the "Projects" tab, click on add, then add this project.
+3. In the left side, click on "Android".
+4. Under the "Library" section on the bottom right, click on "Add", then select the GuaranaCodeAndroidLibs project and click on "Ok".

+## Other IDEs / development environments
+Send an email to me.

 ## Contact
 abraao@guaranacode.com